Home » Blog » Writing & Language » Writing Instruction » 35 Opinion Writing Prompts for 1st & 2nd Grade

 Truly, is there anything kids (and adults) like more than giving their opinion?
 Opinion (or persuasive) is some of my favorite writing to do with students because with engaging and kid-friendly opinion writing prompts, you can pull in even the most reluctant writer.

-Take the guesswork out of teaching opinion writing—get ALL the tools you and your students will need to be successful.
-RSVP now to be notified when our Lucky to Learn Writing Opinion unit is released and be among the first to access these essential resources!
+Take the guesswork out of teaching opinion writing—get ALL the tools you and your students will need to be successful in one unit.

 Opinion vs Persuasive Writing